 This measure tracks how MoDOT customers receive and exchange information with the agency.

 MoDOT gathers information for this measure from a variety of sources.
-These include the annual telephone survey of approximately 3,500 randomly selected Missourians, Google Analytics to measure Web traffic and social media analytics.
+These include the annual MoDOT Report Card survey, Google Analytics to measure Web traffic and social media analytics.

 Percent of customer communication engagement-3g